DurableDrupal/durabledrupallean/manuscript/X1-durable-drupal-lean-process.md

 ### Resources for Server Provisioning and Deployment

-In this short presentation we really wanted to emphasize the practical use of Lean, Lean UX and Lean DevOps.
-But here is a short list of the many available resources for the all important question of server provisioning and deployment automation for frequent and continuous build approaches.
-Without this, team paralysis, delays and workflow blowup will haunt us as the handoff monster rears its ugly default waterfall head.
+Here is a short list of the many available resources for the all important question of server provisioning and deployment automation for frequent and continuous build and continuous delivery approaches.
+Without such automation on some level team paralysis, delays and workflow blowup will haunt us as the handoff monster rears its ugly default waterfall head throughout the project.

 ### Resources for Server Provisioning and Deployment
 * [Jeff Geerling's book Ansible for DevOps: Server Configuration Management for humans](https://leanpub.com/ansible-for-devops)